michae1ho11ey/jenkinsfile-tutorial/themes/hugo-theme-terminal/README.md

 ## How to contribute

 If you spot any bugs, please use [Issue Tracker](https://github.com/panr/hugo-theme-terminal/issues) or if you want to add a new feature directly please create a new [Pull Request](https://github.com/panr/hugo-theme-terminal/pulls).

+## Terminal theme user?

+I'd be happy to know more about you and what you are doing.
+If you want to share it, please make a contribution and [add your site to the list](https://github.com/panr/hugo-theme-terminal/blob/master/USERS.md)! 🤗

 ## Licence